strata-org/jverify/docs/guide/src/termination.md

 ## Decreases clauses

-JVerify needs a decreases clause for each method and loop.
+JVerify needs a decreases call for each method and loop.
 If none is specified explicitly, JVerify will guess one.
-A decreases clause contains an expression.
-JVerify proves termination by verifying that this expression satisfied two rules:
+A decreases call has one argument, called the termination metric.
+JVerify proves termination by verifying that the metric satisfies two rules:

-1. Decreasing: the expression becomes smaller with each recursive call or loop iteration
+1. Decreasing: the metric becomes smaller with each recursive call or loop iteration.
-2. Lower bound: the expression only recurses/loops if at or above a lower bound.
+2. Has a lower bound: the metric only recurses/loops if at or above a lower bound.
 The value of the lower bound depends on the type of the expression.
 For `int`, the lower bound is 0.

 ## Example with Recursion